tiltowait/oregon-by-night/docs/house-rules.md

 **Path of the Focused Mind and Directing Ahriman’s Lance** do not apply to Reflexive Rolls.

-<u>**All Mind and Emotional Control Disciplines:** This includes Presence, Dominate, and all similar effects.
+**All Mind and Emotional Control Disciplines:** This includes Presence, Dominate, and all similar effects.
 It is important to realize that when you fall under these effects, your character does not realize it, as this would make useless the powers themselves.
 In no way shall a Characrer express that their hand is being forced, but instead, there shall be a focus on internalizing the effects, as though they arise from within the Self.
-Failure to do this will be considered metagaming.</u>
+Failure to do this will be considered metagaming.

 ### 16. Minor Adjudications
 Where the RAW contradicts itself, the Administrator will make a ruling and add it to this lexicon: